AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

 Every time we dereference a pointer to a heap object, we must first zero the tag bits.
 In the RTS, this is done with the inline function (previously: macro) `UNTAG_CLOSURE()`; in `.cmm` code this is done with the `UNTAG()` macro.
 Surprisingly few places needed untagging to be added.

-## Strict fields are NOT always tagged.
+## Pointers to constructors are not always tagged - #14677

+Since pointer tagging is an important optimization GHC makes sure to apply it often.
+However there are a few cases where this surprisingly doesn't hold.
+This surfed among other things in the issues #15155 and #14677

+### Failure to tag imported bindings

+When a module refers to a top level binding from a different module this *won't* be tagged except for trivial cases where we reference nullary constructors with an available unfolding.

+This was documented in #14677. !1530 is a WIP but is currently stalled on not directly related work.

+### Strict fields containing untagged pointers - #15155

 One might assume that strict fields by their nature can only contain tagged pointers.
-This is currently not true.
-Especially (static) indirections can make their way into such fields.
-See https://gitlab.haskell.org/ghc/ghc/issues/14677
+This is however not true as they only require to uphold their semantics which allows indirections (or even thunks in theory).

+In particular we can (and do) end up with indirections in strict fields.
+This is discussed in #15155.

+Changing this would be beneficial for performance it allows avoidance of the "check and enter" code accessing strict fields.

+!1472 is a WIP patch for one approach to changing this working at the STG level.
+In extreme cases like set lookups for Data.Set this improved performance by >10%.
+However the implementations is also far from trivial so it's not yet clear if this is the best approach.